-Day trading is just what it sounds like: trading stocks between market open and market close.
-Day traders don’t hold their positions overnight — at least, not often — preferring instead to close out their positions before the market closes.
+Day trading is just what it sounds like: trading stocks between the market open and close.
+Day traders don’t hold positions overnight — at least, not often.
+They close out their positions before the market closes.

 I’m a day trader.
-It’s a fast-paced way to take advantage of small or quick price movements.
-I also hold longer-term investments, but I focus on teaching people how to read stock charts, recognize patterns, learn from catalysts, and grow their wealth day by day.
+It can be a fast-paced way to take advantage of quick price action.
+I also teach my students how to read stock charts, recognize patterns, learn from catalysts, and think for themselves in the market.

-The great thing about day trading is that it can work around any schedule.
-I might hold a position for just a few minutes or a couple hours.
-After I exit the position, I can either look for new plays or find another way to occupy my time.
+Day trading can work around almost any schedule.
+I might hold a position for just a few minutes or hours.
+After I exit, I can either look for new plays or find another way to spend my time.

 2. Swing Trading

 The goal with swing trading strategies is to pay careful attention to repetitive patterns.
-The more often a pattern repeats itself, the more likely it becomes to recur.
+The more often a pattern repeats, the more likely it becomes to recur down the line.

 3. Position Trading

-It’s a step below long-term investing, which I’ll get into below, in terms of how long you hold your position.
+It’s a step below long-term investing, which I’ll get into below.

-A position trader might hang onto a stock for several weeks or months to let it mature.
+A position trader might hang onto a stock for several weeks or months.
 The goal is to profit off a long-term trend.
 Instead of looking at a few days’ worth of price movements, for instance, a position trader might analyze 200-day moving averages.

 Scalping is one of the less-popular trading strategies because it requires intense concentration and stamina.